matwerber1/aws-alexa-smart-home-demo/docs/01-create-alexa-skill-and-aws-backend.md

     [name_alexa_skill]: ./../images/name_alexa_skill.png

 4. Click **Create Skill**.
 You will be taken to a configuration page.
 We need to first create additional resources before we use their values to complete this page.
-For now, copy your **Skill ID** (e.g. amzn1.ask.skill.xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) into a text editor.
+For now, copy your **Skill ID** (e.g. `amzn1.ask.skill.xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`) into a text editor.
 You will need this value later.

 5. Navigate to [https://developer.amazon.com/settings/console/mycid](https://developer.amazon.com/settings/console/mycid) and copy your **Alexa Vendor ID** into your text editor, along with your Skill ID.
+Be sure to use your `Vendor ID`, **not** your `Customer ID`:

+    ![vendor_id]

+    [vendor_id]: ./../images/vendor_id.png

 6. Open **deploy.sh** and enter your Alexa skill ID and vendor ID into their corresponding variables.
 Note, these values are considered secrets so you would not normally commit these to source in a production environment; you instead may want to manage them with a secrets manager like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/):